+Grey living room ideas shouldn't remind you of a rainy day.
 Use a neutral background as the canvas for pops of bright color, clean lines, and funky patterns.
-In this living room, a coat of chic gray paint on the walls, a handsome stone fireplace, and chocolate brown sofas give a foundation to the bright plants, art, and accessories, which keep the room from looking cold.
+In this living room, a coat of chic gray paint on the walls, a handsome stone fireplace, and chocolate brown tables give a foundation to the bright plants, art, and accessories, which keep the room from looking cold.
 When you feel like a change in the color scheme, simply swap out the accessories for a whole new look.

 Create a Balance

 Try this easy approach to living room color ideas: commit to two main hues dispersed evenly throughout the room.
 Here, bold black and shimmery gold accessories are placed symmetrically to create a visually stunning space.
 The stand-out gold frame against the painted wood paneling drive the eye toward the center and make the black and gold pair even more dynamic.
 Choose asymmetrical art featuring the same color scheme for an element of surprise.

 Sherbet Color Palette

 Bubble-gum pink sofas decorated with bright sherbet-color pillows makes this living room truly stand out.
 Solid gray-glue walls, a white chandelier, and a geometrical bookshelf balance the splashy couch and pillows.
 When incorporating lots of bright, bold colors, keep balance and scale in mind so the space doesn't come across as over-the-top.
 If this room were to incorporate a rug, it would be wise to stick with a neutral tone to prevent competing colors.

 10 of 20